University of London: Member institutions

 For most practical purposes, ranging from admission of students to negotiating funding from the government, the 17 member institutions are treated as individual universities.
 Legally speaking they are known as Recognised Bodies, with the authority to examine students and award them degrees of the university.
-Some member institutions also have the power to award their own degrees instead of those of the university; those which exercise that power include:
+Some member institutions also have the power to award their own degrees instead of those of the university.